W3CWeb Accessibility initiative

 2. Find people with disabilities, with a range of characteristics.
 See Getting a Range of Users and Working with Users below.

-3. Early on, learn about general issues.
-Ask them to show you websites that work well for them.
-Then, ask them to show you problems in websites that do not work well.
-Ask lots of questions to help you understand their accessibility issues.
+3. Early on, learn about general issues related to what you are developing, e.g., websites, web tools, standards, or other products.
+Ask people to show you websites or related products that work well for them.
+Then, ask them to show you problems in products that do not work well.
+Ask lots of questions to help you understand the accessibility issues.

-4. Later, when you are considering a specific design aspect, such as expanding/collapsing navigation, find sites on the web that are already doing it and have users explore with you what works well and what does not.
+1. When you are considering a specific design aspect, such as expanding/collapsing navigation, find other products that are already doing it and have users explore with you what works well and what does not.

-For more in this, see Involving Users in Web Accessibility Evaluation, especially the sections on Analyzing Accessibility Issues and Drawing Conclusions and Reporting.
+For more in this, see Involving Users in Evaluating Web Accessibility, especially the sections on Analyzing Accessibility Issues and Drawing Conclusions and Reporting.

-Caution: Carefully consider all feedback and avoid assuming that feedback from one person with a disability applies to all people with disabilities.
+Caution: Carefully consider all input and avoid assuming that input from one person with a disability applies to all people with disabilities.
 A person with a disability does not necessarily know how other people with the same disability interact with the web, nor know enough about other disabilities to provide valid guidance on other accessibility issues.
+Getting input from a range of users is best.

 Getting a Range of Users